2025 Drinking Water Quality Report

 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

-Lillington's drinking water is purchased from Harnett Regional Water.
-The water plant is located at 310 W Duncan St, Lillington, NC 27546.
-Please read the attached Harnett Regional Water 2024 CCR for the location of their source and additional information.
+When you turn on your tap, please consider the source Lillington's drinking water is purchased from Harnett Regional Water.
+The water plant is located at 310 W Duncan St, Lillington,

 Violations That Our Water System Received for the Report Year

-• During 2024, the Town of Lillington received no violation.
+• During 2025, the Town of Lillington received no violation.

 Water Quality Data Tables of Detected Contaminants